Basic example#

 rsv2.energy_value_input.set(10)

-# Plotting the volume/head relation of Reservoir1
+# Plotting the volume–level relation of Reservoir1

-rsv1.vol_head.get().plot(title="Volume/head relation of Reservoir1", labels=dict(index="Mm3", value="masl", variable="")).update_layout(showlegend=False)
+rsv1.vol_head.get().plot(title="Volume–level relation of Reservoir1", labels=dict(index="Mm3", value="masl", variable="")).update_layout(showlegend=False)

 Or they can be plotted in any style and design imaginable using your favorite plotting tools and packages.